chizeta0/cnorxz/README.md

 ## Description

-This library provides a framework for handling multi dimensional containers, their meta data, and several kinds of operations on one or more of them.
+This library provides a framework for handling multi dimensional data containers (arrays or array-like types), their meta data, and several kinds of operations on one or more of them.

 ## Build instructions